Courseiva

 Why this answer

-Options A, B, and D are correct.
-Automatic tuning includes FORCE LAST GOOD PLAN, CREATE INDEX, and DROP INDEX.
-Option C is wrong because modify statistics is not an automatic tuning option.
+Options A, C, and D are correct.
+Automatic tuning for Azure SQL Database can automatically apply FORCE LAST GOOD PLAN, CREATE INDEX, and DROP INDEX recommendations.
+Option B is incorrect because modifying statistics is not an automatic tuning option; it requires manual execution.

-Option E is wrong because enabling database compression is not part of automatic tuning.
+Option E is incorrect because enabling database compression is not part of automatic tuning.

 MCQmedium